tezos/tezos-mirror/docs/007/proof_of_stake.rst

 Roll snapshots
 ~~~~~~~~~~~~~~

 Roll snapshots represent the state of rolls for a given block.
 Roll
+snapshots are taken at each level whose position within the cycle is
+one unit less than a multiple of ``BLOCKS_PER_ROLL_SNAPSHOT`` = 256;
+that is, at levels with cycle position 255, 511, ..., 4095.
+Roll
-snapshots are taken every ``BLOCKS_PER_ROLL_SNAPSHOT`` = 256 blocks,
+snapshots are therefore taken 16 times per cycle.

-which is 16 times per cycle.
-There is a tradeoff between memory
+There is a tradeoff between memory consumption and economic
-consumption and economic efficiency.
-If roll snapshots are too frequent,
+efficiency.
+If roll snapshots are too frequent, they will consume a
-they will consume a lot of memory.
-If they are too rare, strategic
+lot of memory.
+If they are too rare, strategic participants could
-participants could purchase many tokens in anticipation of a snapshot
+purchase many tokens in anticipation of a snapshot and resell them
-and resell them right after.
+right after.

 Baking
 ~~~~~~